abyildirim/pytorch-tutorials/README.md

-# pytorch-tutorials
+# PyTorch Tutorials

-PyTorch tutorial notebooks for beginners.
+This repository consists of PyTorch tutorial notebooks for beginners.
+If you see any problem in the implementations or have any suggestions, you can indicate them in the issues section.